whitered/ratekeeper/README.md

 # Ratekeeper

-Ratekeeper is a library to schedule rate-limited actions.
+Ratekeeper is a library for scheduling rate-limited actions.
-It supports complex rate limits and estimates time left to reset limits.
+It supports complex rate limits and estimates time left to resetting limits.

 ## Installation